anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-A breaking change (also known as a backwards-incompatible change) occurs when a modification in a successor extension with respect to the predecessor extension causes clients conforming to the predecessor extension to malfunction, experience degradation of functionality, or fail to interoperate in some other manner.
+A breaking change (also known as a backwards-incompatible change) occurs when a modification in a successor extension with respect to the predecessor extension identified by the same extension identifier causes clients conforming to the predecessor extension to malfunction, experience degradation of functionality, or fail to interoperate in some other manner.